xxlu/prom-FlexHMiner/README.md

 The details of the approach and its evaluation can be found in:

-Xixi Lu, Avigdor Gal, hajo A. Reijers (2020).
+Xixi Lu, Avigdor Gal, Hajo A. Reijers (2020).
 FlexHMiner: Accurate Discovery of Complex Processes using Hierarchical Process Models